Recruiting Peer Leaders NOW!

 Peer Leader Process Flyer

-In 2018, six six-week sessions were offered in the community; 4 new peer leaders were trained, and 32 individuals graduated and received a Skagit Asset Building Coalition Certificate.
+In 2019, seven six-week sessions were offered in the community; 5 new peer leaders were trained, and 42 individuals graduated and received a Skagit Asset Building Coalition Certificate.
+That means 82% of the people who started FPP completed a certificate!

 The FPP includes two stages: